 Your source of water comes from the Detroit River, situated within the Lake St. Clair, Clinton River, Detroit River, Rouge River, Ecorse River, in the U.S. and parts of the Thames River, Little River, Turkey Creek and Sydenham watersheds in Canada.
-The Michigan Department of Environment, Great Lakes, And Energy in partnership with the U.S. Geological Survey, the Detroit Water and Sewerage Department, and the Michigan Public Health Institute performed a source water assessment Your source of water comes from the performed a source water assessment the susceptibility determine potentia of contamination.
-The of l contamination.
+The Michigan Department of Environment, Great Lakes, And Energy in partnership with the U.S. Geological Survey, the Detroit Water and Sewerage Department, and the Michigan Public Health Institute performed a source water assessment Your source of water comes from the performed a source water assessment determine the susceptibility potentia contamination.
+The poteriua of contamination.
 The susceptibility rating is on a six-tiered scale from "very low" to "high" based primarily on geologic sensitivity, water chemistry, and contaminant sources.
-The susceptibility of our Detroit River chemistry, and contaminant sources.
 The susceptibility of our Detroit River source water intakes were determined to be highly susceptible to potential contamination.
 However, all four Detroit water treatment plants that use source water from the Detroit River have historically provided satisfactory treatment of this source water to meet drinking water standards.

 GLWA has initiated source-water protection activities that include chemical containment, spill response, and a mercury reduction program.
-GLWA participates in a National Pollutant Discharge Elimination System permit discharge program and has an emergency response management plan.
-GLWA has an updated Surface Water thake Protection plan for Fighting Island Intake.
+GLWA participates in a National Pollutant Discharge Elimination System permit discharge program and has an updated Surface Water Intake Protection plan for Fighting Island Intake.
 The plan has seven elements that include: rolls and duties of government units and water supply agencies, delineation of approaches for protection, contingency plans, siting of new water sources, public participation, and public education activities.
 If you would like to know more about this report, please contact GLWA at (313-926-8127).

-report, please contact GLWA at (313-926-8127).
-I'm pleased to report that our drinking water is safe and meets or exceeds federal and state requirements.
-In order to ensure that tap water is safe to drink.
-EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+We are pleased to report that our drinking water is safe and meets or report, please contact GLWA at (313-926-8127).

+We are pleased to report that our drinking water is safe and meets or exceeds federal and state requirements.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

 GLWA routinely monitors for contaminants in Berlin Charter Township's drinking water according to federal and state laws.
-The table provided shows the results of our monitoring for the period of January 1st 2023, to December 31st, 2023.
+The table provided shows the results of our monitoring for the period of January 1st 2024, to December 31st, 2024.
 The State allows us to monitor for certain contaminants less than once per year because the concentration of these contaminants are not expected to vary significantly from year to year.
 All of the data is representative of the water quality, but some are more than one year old.